This blog post was updated in December 2022.

 With a job market full of emerging technology and new ideas, even if you think you have a clear idea of what you want to study, sometimes your interests change or unexpected opportunities arise by the time you graduate.

-Freewheel software engineer and Fullstack Academy alum Nicholas Melhado found himself in that exact situation after graduating with an economics degree.
+Meta® full-stack engineer and Fullstack Academy alum Nicholas Melhado found himself in that exact situation after graduating with an economics degree.

 “I went to school for economics and realized I didn’t like [it], so I went into architecture and fell in love with rendering,” he says.